 But the good news is you don’t necessarily have to save 20% for a deposit.
 While it’s not recommended, you may (in some cases) be able to secure a home loan without saving a single dollar for a deposit.

-Here we’ll list a few of the ways you can potentially get approved for a home loan with a 0% deposit.
+Here we’ll list a few of the ways you can potentially buy a house with no deposit.

 No deposit home loans